PardhuSreeRushiVarma20060119/Exile/README.md

 ## 🚫 Legal Notice

-> **This is a SAFEWORK variant.
+> **This is a emulated variant.
 There are NO working exploits, shellcode, or malicious behavior.
-This tool is designed for educational purposes ONLY.**
+This tool is designed for educational & demonstration purposes ONLY.**

-If you’re looking to extend this into more advanced frameworks, use this responsibly and **never test on unauthorized systems.**

 ---